dwaan/homebridge-adb/README.md

 * Where can I use volume and D-Pad control for my device?
 	* First turn on "Apple TV Remote" control from your iOS device inside Settings -> Control Center.
 Then swipe down Control Center, you'll see a remote icon.
 Tap the remote icon to open the remote, you can use your iOS device screen for the D-Pad, and use your iOS device physical volume button to control your device volume.
 * Why I can't turn on my device after turning it off?
-	* Your device, might cut off network connection after you turn off your device.
+	* Your device might disconnected from network connection after you turn off your device.
 You need to turn it on manually.
-Or, please make sure your device still able recieve network connection when it turned off.
-Check your device settings for it.
+Or, please make sure your device still able to recieve network connection when it turned off, check your device settings for it.
 * Is this safe?
 	* Actually I don't know, it feels very dirty (I need to wash my hand everytime I use this) and hacky, but it works for me.
 * I found some bugs, what should I do?